 The richness of our student body at WNCC is in the diversity of the students enrolled at the college.
 WNCC has students from approximately thirty (30) countries enrolled.
 International student enrollment represents approximately ten (10) percent of the student body.
-The campus community and the community at large are supportive and embraces the cultural diversity of our students.
+The campus community and the community at large are supportive and embrace the cultural diversity of our students.
 If you are an international student, the Assistant Registrar located on the Scottsbluff campus serves as the International Student Services Specialist and is available to assist you with questions you have.
-Please contact 308.635.6104 eHelp assists students, staff, and faculty with access and basic technical problems using the WNCC portal, WNCC e-mail, and Blackboard. eHelp assistance is available by phone, chat, text, or through an ever-expanding online knowledge base on the eHelp website.
-Please contact eHelp by phone at 308.635.6071, by email at ehelp@wncc.edu, or by text at 308.225.5015.
+Please contact 308.635.6104.